zowe/docs-site/docs/appendix/zowe-glossary.md

 #### API Catalog

-API Catalog is a service running as part of the API Mediation Layer.
-The catalog provides a UI with a list of the API services registered as catalog tiles and renders the Swagger documents for those services.
-The Swagger documents are shown in interactive form allowing for trying the APIs out.
-In the typical Zowe installation, you should be able to access the API Catalog via: {url}:7554/apicatalog/ui/v1/.
-You need to be logged in to explore APIs.
+Displays API services that have been discovered by the [API Mediation Layer](#api-mediation-layer-api-ml).
 #### API Discovery Service

 As the central repository of active services in the [API Mediation Layer](#api-mediation-layer-api-ml) ecosystem, it continuously collects and aggregates service information to provide status updates.
 This enables the discoverability of services.

 #### API Gateway